Americans waste almost as much food as they eat.

 - Create compost for gardening

 Transform food scraps like potato peelings, melon rinds, corncobs and stale bread slices into soil by composting them.
 Compost can improve the quality of garden soil and recycle nutrients that would otherwise end up in the trash.
 There are different composting techniques, including hot composting, cold composting and vermicomposting with worms.
-For information on composting, check the Mid-America Regional Council http://www.recyclespot.org/Recycle-More/Compost-Yard-Waste.aspx for a list of items that can be safely placed in compost.
+For information on setting up a compost bin, check Bridging The Gap or Mid-America Regional Council.
+If you don’t have a yard or don’t want to set up your own compost, consider a curbside pickup or drop-off service.
+In Kansas City there are several options, including Urbavore Urban Farm (drop-off) and Compost Collective KC (pick-up service).

 Missouri Organic Recycling has an award-winning Food Residuals Environment Diversion program that keeps 32 million pounds of food waste out of landfills each year.
 That’s enough to cover 15 football fields at one-foot deep.
 Missouri Organic transforms yard and food waste into its Nature Wise Compost that consumers can purchase for their gardens.
-Missouri Organic is located at 7700 E. US Highway 40, Kansas City, MO.
-Or visit Missouri Organic Recycling for more information.
+Missouri Organic Recycling is located at 7700 E. US Highway 40, Kansas City, MO.

 - Donate extra food